Prajwal2212/BrainWave-using-Gemini/README.md

 ## Dependencies:

-1. The installation commands suggest the use of:\
-2. youtube_transcript_api for fetching video transcripts.\
+1. youtube_transcript_api for fetching video transcripts.
-3. streamlit for creating an interactive web interface.\
+2. streamlit for creating an interactive web interface.
-4. pyngrok for hosting the tool on a temporary server.\
+3. pyngrok for hosting the tool on a temporary server.
-5. reportlab and texlive for generating formatted PDF reports, likely for summaries or question sets.
+4. reportlab and texlive for generating formatted PDF reports, likely for summaries or question sets.

 ## Functionality:

-- It uses the YouTube Transcript API to extract transcripts from educational YouTube videos.\
+- It uses the YouTube Transcript API to extract transcripts from educational YouTube videos.
-- The Gemini API is likely leveraged to process the transcripts, summarizing the content and generating relevant educational questions.\
+- The Gemini API is likely leveraged to process the transcripts, summarizing the content and generating relevant educational questions.
 - Streamlit provides a user-friendly interface for users to input YouTube URLs and access the results.

 ## Purpose: